 The RBHPs have created a companion document of reference and educational notes intended to assist paramedics in implementing these Medical Directives.
 This will facilitate regular updating of these notes without having to issue frequent changes to the standards.
-It is expected that paramedics have mastered the relevant information as part of initial training and certification and have maintained their knowledge through continuing education and self-study.
-The reference and educational notes do not define a standard of care; however, they should be considered useful in ensuring that an appropriate standard of care is met.
+It is expected that paramedics have mastered the relevant information as part of initial training and certification and have maintained their knowledge through continuing education and self assessment and reflective practice.
+The reference and educational notes do not define a standard of care and is not a nested document to this standard; however, they should be considered useful in ensuring that an appropriate standard of care is met.